 Though not required, the Supplemental information category header available on the application checklist page may be used to submit additional items that do not fit under the other categories.
 However, do not use this category to submit transcripts or test scores.

 Letters of Recommendation

 At least three confidential letters of recommendation must be submitted by those in a position to assess the applicant’s past performance and future academic potential.
 Please use the graduate application portal to generate online requests for confidential letters of recommendations.
 Recommenders will receive instructions by email for uploading their letters directly to the Duquesne system.

 Required Test Scores

 More information regarding the Philosophy M.A. program course of study, funding for M.A. students, placement record, course offerings, and our current graduate students can be found via the links on the left side of this page.
-For program issues that are not treated sufficiently there or questions concerning the content of supporting application materials, please contact Dr. Daniel Selcer, Director of Graduate Studies in Philosophy, email@example.com.
+For program issues that are not treated sufficiently there or questions concerning the content of supporting application materials, please contact Dr. Lanei Rodemeyer, Director of Graduate Studies in Philosophy, email@example.com.

-For questions specific to the international applications submission process, please contact the Center for Global Engagement, firstname.lastname@example.org, 1-412-396-6113.
+For questions specific to the international applications submission process and the TOEFL/IELTS submission requirement or waiver, please contact the Center for Global Engagement, firstname.lastname@example.org, 1-412-396-6113.

 For all questions or difficulties regarding the submission of materials through the Duquesne online graduate application portal (including the University application, supporting materials, and letters of recommendation) or for questions regarding submission of GRE, TOEFL, or IELTS test scores, please contact the Office of Graduate Admissions, email@example.com, 412-396-6219.